First cohort begins July 2022

 A partnership between West Ohio and MTSO supports United Methodist clergy who are seeking next-level leadership opportunities.

-Methodist Theological School in Ohio is offering a special cohort within the MTSO Doctor of Ministry program beginning in July 2022, in partnership with the United Methodist Foundation of West Ohio and the West Ohio Conference Office of Ministry.
+Methodist Theological School in Ohio again offers a special cohort within the MTSO Doctor of Ministry program, in partnership with the United Methodist Foundation of West Ohio and the West Ohio Conference Office of Ministry.
+The next cohort begins July 2024.

-This partnership between West Ohio and MTSO is designed to support United Methodist clergy who are seeking leadership opportunities and academic training focused on transformational change.
+The program is designed to support United Methodist clergy who are seeking next level leadership opportunities and academic training focused on transformational change.

 Overview

-Beginning with the July 2022 session, West Ohio is seeking a diverse cohort of ordained West Ohio clergy who meet the criteria for admission to the MTSO D.Min. program.
+West Ohio is seeking a diverse cohort of ordained West Ohio clergy serving in appointments in the West Ohio who have completed the REF process and who meet the criteria for admission to the MTSO D.Min. program.
 Ordained United Methodist clergy of all ages and backgrounds who meet the criteria may apply, and diverse candidates are encouraged to apply.
-The program will welcome a new cohort every other year.
+The program welcomes a new cohort every other year.

 Eligibility